SAP-archive/cloud-cap-nodejs-codejam/exercises/10/readme.md

 You might have noticed that there is no module descriptor for the `srv` module defined.
 For local development, such a descriptor is not needed as CAP knows how to parse those files.
 For the deployment to Cloud Foundry, on the other hand, a descriptor is required, to define the module dependencies and start commands.

-:point_right: Create a new descriptor file `package.json` in the `srv/` directory, and add the following content representing the server module, to make it cloud-ready:
+:point_right: Create a new descriptor file `package.json` in the **`srv/` directory**, and add the following content representing the server module, to make it cloud-ready:

 ```json
 {